All Episodes

 And the reason he has switched is because he is inspired by Barack Obama in Rhode Island.

-Um the last poll, by the way, had Chaffee at 25% approval.
+The last poll, by the way, had Chafee at 25% approval.

-Um Barack Obama an inspiration and you switch this is he's always Liggy Chaffee's always been a little screwy, if you ask me, and uh a few screws loose as well.
+Lincoln Chaffee has always been a little screwy, if you ask me, and a few screws loose as well.

-Is Ted Cruz not, ladies and gentlemen, making a very dramatic and I I think wonderful name for himself.
+Is Ted Cruz not, ladies and gentlemen, making a very dramatic and, I think, wonderful name for himself?

 He is out there, and he is not holding back.

-He's putting himself out there, he's throwing the punches, he's saying the things that many people are thinking.
+He's saying the things that many people are thinking.

 He's saying the things that many people think need to be said.

-And as I said to you the last hour, the Department of Justice needs to be the beacon.
+And as I said to you the last hour, the Department of Justice needs to be the beacon, the pinnacle of integrity.

 So Ted Cruz is out there saying it is time for Attorney General Eric Holder to resign.

-He says the degree of willingness of this administration to target a reporter for this network as an unindicted co-conspirator.
+He says the degree of willingness of this administration to target a reporter for this network as an unindicted co-conspirator, that is without precedent.

 He says this to Megan Kelly on Fox News.